LOOSE-LIPS/loose-lips-2.0/src/routes/blog/konerytmi-ilmatila-rough-cuts-03/index.md

   - imported/konerytmi-ilmatila-rough-cuts-03/image1274.jpeg
 description: >-
-  With its airy pads, squary, acidy bassline and more squelchy goodness, Ilmatila&nbsp;is an oneiric electro tune with a capacity to widen your inner smile.
-From Konerytmi&#39;s Kalevala EP on Too Rough 4 Radio.
-Out 29.10 on cassette and digital &#8211; Pre-order: https://toorough4radio.bandcamp.com/album/rough-cuts-03-konerytmi-kalevala-ep https://soundcloud.com/toorough4radiohttps://soundcloud.com/tr4r-roughcutshttps://soundcloud.com/anna-melashchenko1 [...]Read More...
+  With its airy pads, squary, acidy bassline and more squelchy goodness, Ilmatila;is an oneiric electro tune with a capacity to widen your inner smile.
+  From Konerytmi;s Kalevala EP on Too Rough 4 Radio.
+Out 29.10 on cassette and digital ; Pre-order: https://toorough4radio.bandcamp.com/album/rough-cuts-03-konerytmi-kalevala-ep https://soundcloud.com/toorough4radiohttps://soundcloud.com/tr4r-roughcutshttps://soundcloud.com/anna-melashchenko1
+  [...]Read More...